 This Motown-flavored song has a simple message: Mariah Carey is not concerned about all the paraphernalia of Christmas - she just wants to be with her man.

-This was co-written and co-produced by Carey and Walter Afanasieff, who started off as Whitney Houston's arranger and has co-produced and co-written many of Carey's hits, including "One Sweet Day" and "Hero."
-He also won a 1999 Grammy award for co-producing Celene Dion's "My Heart Will Go On."
+"All I Want For Christmas Is You" was co-written and co-produced by Carey and Walter Afanasieff, who started off as Whitney Houston's arranger and has co-produced and co-written many of Carey's hits, including "One Sweet Day

 He told ASCAP in 2014: "It's a very simple arrangement.
 In fact, it's so simple that at the time I thought it was overly simple and I really didn't like it.
 Music people know: 'bah bah bah bah bah bah bah bah'... it's almost a practice interval.
 So, keeping that tradition and then the oversimplified melody I guess made it so easily palatable for the whole world to go, 'Oh, I can't get that out of my head.'"

 In 2010, the song found a new audience when a version by Big Time Rush (as "All I Want For Christmas") made #124.
 In 2011, it nicked the charts with recordings by Justin Bieber & Mariah (#86), Michael Bublé (#99), and the Glee Cast (#118).
-There is one modern Christmas song that has beat this one for US chart position: Justin Bieber's "Mistletoe" made #11 in 2011.
+At this point, Justin Bieber's "Mistletoe

 In December 2006 this became the first ringtone to achieve a RIAA Gold certification for sales of over 500,000.
 The next year, the ringtone was certified Platinum for a million, then Double Platinum for 2 million in 2009.